DustyDood/TACSharpLiveProjectCodeSummary/README.md

              <span id=@($"{"dislikeAmount"}{@item.CommentId.ToString()}")>@Html.DisplayFor(modelItem => item.Dislikes)</span></button>  ||
             <button class="commentButtons replyButton"><i class="fa fa-mail-reply"></i> Reply</button>
         </p>

+The code above was in the foreach loop, meaning that the like buttons, the dislike buttons, and the like/dislike bars each had their own unique ID, making it easier to grab each item with Javascript.
+These unique IDs were based off of the CommentID in the database.
+Any functions called (typically by buttons pressed) would pass the CommentID as a paramter, making sure that one function could handle each database instance.

+The first function was Incrementer, which would increase the likes or dislikes of a Comment through AJAX.

+    //This function is called upon button click.
+The parameters are the ID of the respective item
+    //and a bool, where true represents likes and false represents dislikes.
+If called from a like button,
+    //the bool is true.
+If called from a dislike button, the bool is false.

+    function Incrementer(incrementedID, boolValue) {
+        var xhttp = new XMLHttpRequest();

+        //We change the URL from CommentsController.cs that we call depending if we are increasing likes or dislikes. if (boolValue) {
+            var pathway = "/Comments/IncreaseLikes/" + incrementedID;
+        }
+        else {
+            var pathway = "/Comments/IncreaseDislikes/" + incrementedID;
+        }

+        xhttp.onreadystatechange = function () {
+            if (this.readyState == 4 && this.status == 200) {
+                if (boolValue) {

+                    //If called from the Like button, we increase the amount of likes for the item, then return
+                    //the new amount of likes to the respective space. document.getElementById("likeAmount".concat(incrementedID)).innerHTML = this.responseText;
+                }
+                else {

+                    //If called from the Dislike button, we increase the amount of dislikes for the item, then return
+                    //the new amount of dislikes to the respective space. document.getElementById("dislikeAmount".concat(incrementedID)).innerHTML = this.responseText;
+                }

+                //Once the database is updated, we'll perform a callback with the likeRatioBarsUpdate function to change the likeRatio bar. likeRatioBarsUpdate(incrementedID);
+            }
+        };
+        xhttp.open("POST", pathway, true);
+        xhttp.send();
+    }

+As seen above, this function would take in the CommentID and a boolean boolValue.
+If boolValue is true, a Comment's like was affected.
+If boolValue is false, a Comment's dislike was affected.
+This worked by changing the pathway called through our XMLHttpRequest, as I created two different methods in our Comment controller.

+        //POST method for increasing a Comment's likes and returning the new value [HttpPost]
+        public int IncreaseLikes(int id)
+        {
+            Comment comment = db.Comments.Find(id);
+            comment.Likes += 1;
+            db.SaveChanges();
+            return comment.Likes;
+        }

+        //POST method for increasing a Comment's dislikes and returning the new value [HttpPost]
+        public int IncreaseDislikes(int id)
+        {
+            Comment comment = db.Comments.Find(id);
+            comment.Dislikes += 1;
+            db.SaveChanges();
+            return comment.Dislikes;
+        }

+If the server status and the ready state both respond positively, the like/dislike amount is increased in the database and the new value is returned to the view.
+This returned value is then displayed near the respective button, causing the likes or dislikes to increase without the page having to be refreshed.

+At the end of the Incrementer function, a callback occurs to the likeRatioBarsUpdate() function, another AJAX function that dynamically updates a Bootstrap progress bar that shows a comparison of likes to dislikes.

         <div class="progress likeRatioBar">
             @*For each comment two progress bars are created: The first shows the like ratio, the second shows the dislike ratio.
 Both are in the same 'progress' class.
               We create a unique id for each like and dislike bar, which is based off of the item's ID.
 We also use inline styling to set the width of the bars, as